-The floors are insulated with 9" R-21 fiberglass batt insulation.
-The floor insulation has been properly installed and is in good condition.
+The floors are insulated with R-19 fiberglass batts.
+The floor insulation has been properly installed and is in good condition except where noted below.

-One of the insulation batts has falling down.
-The fallen batt(s) should be reinstalled and secured.
+Some of the insulation batts are missing and several were not properly secured and have falling down.
+The fallen batts should be reinstalled and secured.
+The missing batts should be replaced.